micahlt/sbarchive/README.md

-# An Unofficial Archive of Scratch Projects
+# Unofficial archive of Scratch projects

 Due to the Scratch Team planning to remove access to unshared projects (see [here](https://github.com/LLK/scratch-www/pull/6773)), I had the idea to archive as many old projects as possible with the purpose of preserving Scratch's community history.